Developer guide

 Create a Pull Request Go to the GitHub page for your fork.
 You should see a prompt to create a pull request from your new branch.
 Create a pull request that targets the main branch of the original OpenSourceAWE/SymbolicAWEModels.jl repository.
 Provide a clear title and a detailed description of your changes.

-Improving the Development Experience
+Improving the development experience

-Use Revise.jl for Faster Workflow
+Use Revise.jl for faster workflow

-We strongly recommend adding Revise.jl to your global Julia environment.
+We recommend adding Revise.jl to your global Julia environment.
 It allows you to modify source code without restarting your Julia session, which is essential for efficient development.

 Install Revise.jl globally: